 "I remember your name," he mused.
 "You didn't remember mine."

 She slid her arm through his as she had the week before, but Peter pulled away just as quickly.
 He wondered what Mrs. Woods would think had she seen him walk off with this strange creature?
-Perhaps that he was part of a crime dual that purposely, and with deliberate intent, held books out of circulation until they were near to being overdue.
+Perhaps that he was part of a crime duo that purposely, and with deliberate intent, held books out of circulation until they were near to being overdue.

 It was a crowded pub that Maggie dragged Peter to, never once releasing her clutch along the way.